mjhibbard/theGrove2.0/content.md

 todo for this website:
-*mobile friendly
+*mobile friendly/optimize
-*swap out png logo files for rotated ones
+*swap out logo for hover in nav and footer
-*insert content and photos
+*insert content and photos (some stock for call page) *finalize navbar styles/effects
-*finalize navbar styles/effects
+*make physical address and phone number prominent!!
-*
+*new htag youtube channel, update footer and server files